larryknaebelobsidian/kingdom/Proposition 127. In support of our view, the Apocalypse unmistakably teaches a Pre-Millennial resurrection of the saints..md

 Obs.
 10

 >Of what practical use or benefit can such a res. unto condemnation and shame be? the answers are various; such as,
->to vindicate the justice of God;
+>	to vindicate the justice of God;
->to prove the truthfulness and reality of His representations and mercy;
+>	to prove the truthfulness and reality of His representations and mercy;
->to apportion “the few or many stripes” that the guilty merit;
+>	to apportion “the few or many stripes” that the guilty merit;
->to fulfil His declaration that all the wicked snail see and acknowledge the Divine power;
+>	to fulfil His declaration that all the wicked snail see and acknowledge the Divine power;
->to show that death itself, as many fondly hope, is no refuge for the sinner;
+>	to show that death itself, as many fondly hope, is no refuge for the sinner;
->that a res. unto eternal life is the special gift of God through Jesus Christ;
+>	that a res. unto eternal life is the special gift of God through Jesus Christ;
->to contrast the condition of the res. saints with their own;
+>	to contrast the condition of the res. saints with their own;
->to root out in the most effectual manner every remnant of evil;
+>	to root out in the most effectual manner every remnant of evil;
->to give to the creatures of God, the universe itself, a sublime and abiding idea of the nature and consequences of sin.
+>	to give to the creatures of God, the universe itself, a sublime and abiding idea of the nature and consequences of sin.
 >p.
 289 Vol. 2 Prop.
 127 Obs.
-10 slightly reformatted
+10 reformatted